Show All Answers

 During totality, take just a few seconds to tear your eyes away from the sky and scan the horizon.
 You’ll see sunset colors all around you because, in effect, those locations are where sunset (or sunrise) are happening.

 Cardboard “eclipse” glasses with lenses of optical Mylar cost about $2.
 This will allow people to safely look directly at the sun.
 It filters out most of the light, all of the dangerous infrared and ultraviolet radiation, which tans our skin.
 Buy one well in advance, and you can look at the sun anytime.
-Be sure you are purchasing legitimate glasses and not fake ones, which can lead to eye injury.
+Be sure you are purchasing legitimate ISO-certified glasses to ensure proper eye protection for direct observation of he sun.
+Using sun glasses or non-ISO certified glasses can lead to eye injury.

 Except during totality, we never look at the sun.
 But what if you’ve forgotten a filter?
 You can still watch by making a pinhole camera.
 It can be as simple as two pieces of paper with a tiny hole in one of them.
 Try to make the hole as round as you can, perhaps with a pin or a sharp pencil.
 Line up the two pieces with the sun so the one with the hole is closest to it.
 The pinhole will produce a tiny image, which you’ll want to have land on the other piece of paper.
 Moving the two pieces farther apart will enlarge the sun’s image but will also lessen its brightness.
 Also, a number 14 welder’s glass is another way to safely observe the sun anytime.

 Yes, take care of business beforehand.
 This tip, above and beyond any other on this list, could be the most important one for you.
 If you wait until a few minutes before totality to start searching for a bathroom, you will likely find a long line.
 Make a preemptive strike 45 minutes prior.